cysouw/diathesis/text/c02_case.md

 ### [ NAg | NAD ] Possessor-of-accusative to dative experiencer {#sec:case-possessor-accusative-to-dative}

 A widespread dative alternation is the so-called possessor-dative raising.
-More specifically, in ditransitive datives, the dative can be reformulated as the possessor of the accusative [@Next a,b].
+More specifically, in ditransitive datives, the dative can be reformulated as the possessor of the accusative [@next a,b].

 :::ex
 a.
 Ich schneide ihm die Haare.